 [HI338] History in Reverse: Backwards through the Records from Now to Then Professional historians are often drawn to the field by their interest in or concern about current affairs, whose historical roots they seek to understand.
 Similarly, we will begin by focusing collectively on a contemporary issue, problem, or development (such as the presidential candidacy of Hillary Clinton or the collapse of the paper industry in central Maine), and then trace backwards through the relevant historical records for evidence of causation and contingency.
 Students will then choose a topic of interest and repeat the process, developing skills in effective research, clear and precise writing, critical source analysis, and oral presentation.
 Four credit hours.
 H.

 HI342s Crisis and Reform: American Society and Politics in the 1960s The utopian hopes for government during the Kennedy and Johnson years, both in solving social problems and in containing communism around the world.
 Readings focus on the shaping of federal policies, their domestic and global impact, and the cultural and political legacy of this era.
+Prerequisite: Sophomore or higher standing.
 Four credit hours.
 H. Weisbrot

 [HI352] Asian Migrations Since the Cold War, academics and policymakers have understood Asia as a map clearly delineated by the borders of modern nation-states and further divided into three Asias: South, Southeast, and East.
 Introduces migrations as a category of historical analysis to un-map Cold War-era understandings of Asia and generate a new trans-regional awareness of the Asian world.
 Examines the migrations of people, language and culture, capital, and things across Asia from early modern history through the Cold War.
 Students will engage with cutting-edge research on Asian migrations and contribute to this growing field with an original research project.
 Four credit hours.
 H, I.